Table of Contents In this article

 “If an error is found, it is best to notify the financial institution of the issue for two reasons,” said Max Axler, chief credit officer at Synchrony.
 “The first is that it might be a systemic issue and without this feedback from consumers, the financial institution may not identify the issue.
 The second is that financial institutions have robust processes to take consumer feedback, diligence the issue and modify the reporting to the bureaus.”

-The benefits of having an 800 credit score
+The pluses of having an 800 credit score

-An 800 credit score can lead to many benefits, such as lower rates, better credit card offers and lower insurance premiums.
+An 800 score can unlock many benefits, such as lower interest rates on loans, better credit card offers and lower insurance premiums.

-• Better approval odds: It depends on the card, but a credit score in the good to exceptional range (700+) can likely qualify you for some of the best credit cards, including rewards cards earning cash back, points or miles, luxury travel cards and lower annual percentage rates (APRs).
+• Better approval odds: It depends on the card, but a credit score in the good to exceptional range (700 and up) can likely qualify you for some of the best credit cards, including rewards cards earning cash back, points or miles; luxury travel cards; and cards with lower annual percentage rates.
 Different tiers of credit cards are available for all credit levels, but an 800 score bypasses the minimum credit score for most credit products.
-If you are in the home-buying process, for example, you can typically get a conventional loan with as little as a 620 credit score.
-But the higher your credit score, the lower your interest rate.

 • Lower interest rates: An 800 credit score can help you secure some of the best interest rates available.
-Low interest rates can help you save thousands of dollars throughout the payback period on any line of credit or loan.
+Low interest rates can help you save thousands of dollars throughout the payback period on any loan or line of credit.
 For example, if you’re looking to refinance your home loan, a higher credit score can help you lock in a lower mortgage refinance rate.

 • Lower insurance premiums: Eight states restrict the use of credit scores when determining insurance rates, including California, Hawaii, Maryland, Massachusetts, Michigan, Oregon, Utah and Washington.
 However, most states allow insurance companies to use your credit score to determine insurance rates.
 And an 800 credit score will likely qualify you for a lower premium on your insurance policy.